Multi-document Summarization via Deep Learning Techniques: A Survey: Evaluation metrics

 \subsection{Other Evaluation Metrics}

-Besides \textsl{ROUGE}-based \cite{lin2004rouge} and information theory-based \cite{peyrard2019simple} metrics, there are plenty of existing evaluation metrics for multi-document summarization.
-These evaluation metrics have received less attention than ROUGE so far.
-We hope this section will give researchers and practitioners a holistic view on the evaluation metrics in this field.
+Besides \textsl{ROUGE}-based \cite{lin2004rouge} metrics, other evaluation metrics for MDS exist, but have received less attention than ROUGE.
+We hope this section will give researchers and practitioners a holistic view of alternative evaluation metrics in this field.
+Based on the mode of summaries matching, we divide the evaluation metrics into two groups: lexical matching metrics and semantic matching metrics.

-\textsl{Perplexity} \cite{jelinek1977perplexity} is used to evaluate the quality of the language model by calculating the negative of log probability of the appearance of a word.
-In this case, a low perplexity on a test dataset is a strong indicator of the high quality of a summary grammatically because it measures the probability of words following their previous words.

-\textsl{Pyramid} is a semantic-based evaluation metric.
-The abstract sentence is manually divided into several Summarization Content Units (SCUs) and each of them represents a core concept.
-After sorting SCUs in the order of importance to form the \textsl {Pyramid} \cite{nenkova2007pyramid}, the quality of automatic summarization is evaluated by calculating the number and importance of SCUs included in the document \cite{nenkova2004evaluating}.
-Each SCU is formed from a single word to a sentence.
-Intuitively, more important SCUs exist at higher levels of pyramid.
-Although pyramid shows its strong correlation with human judgments, it requires professional annotations to match and evaluate the SCUs in generated summaries and their ground truth summaries.
-Some recent works are focusing on the construction of \textsl{Pyramid} \cite{passonneau2013automated, yang2016peak, hirao2018automatic, gao2019automated, shapira2019crowdsourcing}.

-\textsl{Responsiveness} \cite{louis2013automatically} measures the content selection and linguistic quality of summaries by directly rating scores.
-Additionally, the assessments are calculated without reference to model summaries.
-For text content evaluation, \textit{Pyramid} and \textit{Responsiveness} are commonly used.
+\textbf{Lexical Matching Metrics.} \textsl{BLEU} \cite{papineni2002bleu} is a commonly used vocabulary-based evaluation metric that provides a precision-based evaluation indicator, as opposed to ROUGE that mainly focuses on recall. \textsl{Perplexity} \cite{jelinek1977perplexity} is used to evaluate the quality of the language model by calculating the negative log probability of a word's appearance.
+A low perplexity on a test dataset is a strong indicator of a summary's high grammatical quality because it measures the probability of words appearing in sequences.
+Based on \textsl{Pyramid} \cite{nenkova2007pyramid} calculation, the abstract sentences are manually divided into several Summarization Content Units (SCUs), each representing a core concept formed from a single word or phrase/sentence.
+After sorting SCUs in order of importance to form the \textsl {Pyramid}, the quality of automatic summarization is evaluated by calculating the number and importance of SCUs included in the document \cite{nenkova2004evaluating}.
+Intuitively, more important SCUs exist at higher levels of the pyramid.
+Although \textsl{Pyramid} shows strong correlation with human judgment, it requires professional annotations to match and evaluate SCUs in generated and golden summaries.
+Some recent works focus on the construction of \textsl{Pyramid} \cite{passonneau2013automated, yang2016peak, hirao2018automatic, gao2019automated, shapira2019crowdsourcing}. \textsl{Responsiveness} \cite{louis2013automatically} measures content selection and linguistic quality of summaries by directly rating scores.
+Additionally, the assessments are calculated without reference to model summaries. \textsl{Data Statistics} \cite{Max2018Newroom} contain three evaluation metrics: extractive fragment coverage measures the novelty of generated summaries by calculating the percentage of words in the summary that are also present in source documents; extractive fragment density measures the average length of the extractive block to which each word in the summary belongs; and compression ratio compares the word numbers in the source documents and generated summary.